Definition of Nominal Rate of Return

 Explanation

-- That’s the difference a real interest & inflation rate has.
+- That’s the difference between a real interest & inflation rate.
 So the difference between the two is inflation.

-- An increase or decrease in inflation has an effect on prices.
+- An increase or decrease in inflation affects prices.
 The prices increase as a result of inflation.
-An increase in inflation is many times treated as an increase in GDP growth percentage.
-Such increase is short-term & the economy returns back to equilibrium if the growth in GDP is not sustainable.
+An inflation increase often treats as an increase in GDP growth percentage.
+Such an increase is short-term & the economy returns to equilibrium if the GDP growth is not sustainable.

 - Thus, inflation is used in various finance disciples, and the list is never-ending.